Aymeric-Brochier/alumet/plugin-grace-hopper/README.md

 ## Metrics

-Here are the metrics collected by the plugin source.
+Here is the metric collected by the plugin source.

 |Name|Type|Unit|Description|Attributes|More information|
 |----|----|----|-----------|----------|-----------------|